bahmanm/zebel/README.md

   1. It first sanitises the message; removing stop words, punctuations and unimportant words.
-  2. The sanitised text is fed into natural language processing to find the most important words in the text.
+  2. The sanitised text is fed into natural language processing to determine each word's role in the sentence.
+  3. For each word and its given role, the list of synonyms are extracted from NLP database.
+  4. The words along with their synonyms are forged into a query.
-  3. Performs a full-text search on the DB for the most important words.
+  5. A full-text search on the DB is performed.
-  4. If anything relevant enough is found, returns it.
+  6. If anything relevant enough is found, it is returned.
-  5. If there's no relevant enough answer in the database, it tries a fuzzy search for the same words.
+  7. If there's no relevant enough answer in the database, a fuzzy search for the original message is performed.
-  6. If fuzzy search finds a good enough answer, it is returned.
+  8. If fuzzy search finds a good enough answer, it is returned.
-  7. Even if fuzzy search can't help, Zebel simply gives up on finding a reasonable answer and instead just picks up a message from the "confused" category.
+  9. Even if fuzzy search can't help, Zebel simply gives up on finding a reasonable answer and instead just picks up a message from the "confused" category.